easytarget/SBCEye/docs/INSTALL.md

 ## Supporteed install method

-The install steps below will set SBCEye up using a seperate user in a virtual environment, and start it automatically via a system service.
+The install steps below will set SBCEye up using a separate user in a virtual environment, and start it automatically via a system service.
 This provides some security and isolation but SBCEye is still not suitable for running on a public IP address.
-If you are familiar with Python then feel free to improvise on these isntructions, but I wont be very helpful if it all goes wrong.
+If you are familiar with Python then feel free to improvise on these instructions, but I wont be very helpful if it all goes wrong.

 ### Setup